+Name:

+Address:

+Social Security Number:

-Name: Address: Social Securit ty Number: Pursuant to [DESCRIBE ARRANGEMENT], (the "Arrangement"), the above-named participant (the "Participant") is entitled to certain the total amount of the payments payable to the Participant under the terms of the Arrangement as of the date hereof is [\$ 2.
-The a amount payable under the Arrangement from the Trust to the Participant shall be paid in the following form: [In one lump sum payment of \$] [By the transfer of shares of Company Stock][, less amounts withheld as set forth below] 3.
-The date on which, in accordance with the terms of the Arrangement, the lump sum payment is to be made is as follows: 4.
-The proper amount or method of calculation of federal, state and local taxes to be withheld from the amounts to be paid to the Participan from the Trust, the proper method of payment, and the proper method of reporting such payment to the taxing authorities, is as follows: Date By: Бу
+1. Pursuant to [DESCRIBE ARRANGEMENT], (the "Arrangement"), the above-named participant (the "Participant") is entitled to certain payments.
+The total amount of the payments payable to the Participant under the terms of the Arrangement as of the date hereof is [\$] [ shares of Company Stock].

+2. The amount payable under the Arrangement from the Trust to the Participant shall be paid in the following form:

+[In one lump sum payment of \$] [By the transfer of shares of Company Stock][, less amounts withheld as set forth below]

+- 3. The date on which, in accordance with the terms of the Arrangement, the lump sum payment is to be made is as follows: - 4.
+The proper amount or method of calculation of federal, state and local taxes to be withheld from the amounts to be paid to the Participant from the Trust, the proper method of payment, and the proper method of reporting such payment to the taxing authorities, is as follows: